X

 Newscred and Column Five created the below infographic on Snapchat's user profile.

 What we found the most interesting was the overall lack of engagement with all things celebrity to date.
 When we are working on social influencer campaigns for brands, we often get asked about using "new" social media options, like Snapchat.
-With 64% of users seemingly NOT following celebrity accounts, this research below indicates that it's not the right platform for brands to use for celebrity social influencer engagement.
+With 64% of users seemingly NOT following celebrity accounts, the research below indicates that it's not the right platform for brands to use for celebrity social influencer engagement.
 At least not quite yet.

 how-people-use-snapchat-infographic.png